Immotep-EIP/Immotep/Documentations/Technical/Mobile_Android/index.md

 2. Plugins used

+3. Folders hierarchy

-3. Pages per pages
+4. Pages per pages

-4. The AI
+5. The AI

-5. The specific CI/CD
+6. The specific CI/CD